OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ![Illustration showing a conflict modal with two different actions for a single shortcut.](../images/add-in-shortcut-conflict-modal.png)

 The user can select which action the keyboard shortcut will take, after making the selection, the preference will be saved for future uses of the same shortcut.
 The shortcut preferences are saved per user, per platform.
-If the user wishes to change their preferences, they can invoke the "Reset Office Add-ins Shortcut Preferences" command from the Tell Me search box:
+If the user wishes to change their preferences, they can invoke the "Reset Office Add-ins Shortcut Preferences" command from the Tell Me search box.
+Invoking the command will clear all of the user's add-in shortcut preferences and the user will again be prompted with the conflict dialog box the next time they attempt to use a conflicting shortcut:

 ![Illustration showing the reset office add-in shortcut preferences action in the tell me search box for Excel.](../images/add-in-reset-shortcuts-action.png)